If you are in crisis

 ConnexOntario • Do you need mental health, addiction, or gambling services in your community?
 Call, text or email a referral specialist (24/7).
 Free and confidential.

-Learn how your LTC home can adopt the National Standard for Psychological Health and Safety in the Workplace.
+The Workplace Mental Health in LTC program provides training and support for leadership teams to adopt the National Standard for Psychological Health and Safety in the Workplace.

 Are you an LTC leader or educator looking for mental health resources and tools to support your team?
 Find handouts, printables, and more from various organizations.